gaurav137/azure-cleanroom-samples/big-data/README.md

 > [!NOTE]
 > The samples currently use server-side encryption for all data sets.
 However the clean room infrastructure supports client side encryption as well, and client side encryption is the recommended encryption mode as it offers a higher level of confidentiality.

+> [!TIP]
+> <a name="MountPoints"></a>
+> During clean room execution, the datasources and datasinks get presented to the application as file system mount points using the [Azure Storage Blosefuse](https://github.com/Azure/azure-storage-fuse/tree/main?tab=readme-ov-file#about) driver or the [s3fs fuse](https://github.com/s3fs-fuse/s3fs-fuse) driver.
+>
+> The application reads/writes data from/to these mountpoint(s) in clear text.
+If CSE is configured (for Azure blob storage) then under the hood, the storage system is configured to handle all the cryptography semantics, and transparently decrypts/encrypt the data using the [DEK](#61-kek-dek-based-encryption-approach) corresponding to each datastore.

 <br>
 <details><summary><em>Azure CLI commands used</em></summary>
 <br>